Michael Thomasson

 Returning in 2026: Author, Historian, TV Personality

-Michael Thomasson is one of the most widely respected videogame historians in the videogame field today.
-He currently teaches college level videogame history, design, and graphics courses for several colleges.
-For television, Michael conducted research for MTV's videogame related program Video MODS.
-With much fanfare, Michael contributed to the Inventor of Home Videogames' publication, Videogames in the Beginning by Ralph Baer, as well as several other historical videogame texts including his own solo project Downright Bizarre Games: Video Games that Crossed the Line.
-Michael has written several business plans for several videogame vendors and managed almost a dozen game-related retail stores spanning two decades.
-His historical columns have been distributed worldwide in newspapers and magazines.
-He has also contributed towards or published dozens of games for several consoles, such as the Atari VCS, Sega CD, Colecovision, Atari Jaguar, Intellivision, 3DO, CD-I, and Vectrex.
-Furthermore, Michael formerly held the World's Largest Video Game Collection certified by the Guinness Book of World Records!
+Michael Thomasson is widely celebrated as one of the most esteemed and knowledgeable videogame historians in the entire gaming industry today.
+His expertise extends beyond mere history; he teaches a diverse range of college-level courses that explore the captivating worlds of videogame history, design, and graphics for various esteemed colleges and institutions.
+In the realm of television, Michael has made significant contributions by conducting thorough research for MTV's popular videogame-related program Video MODS.
+With much recognition and acclaim, he had the honor of contributing to the pivotal publication on the Inventor of Home Videogames, namely Videogames in the Beginning, authored by Ralph Baer.
+Additionally, he has left his mark with a variety of historical videogame texts, including his own solo project Downright Bizarre Games: Video Games that Crossed the Line, which presents his distinctive perspective on the industry.
+Over the years, Michael has diligently crafted numerous business plans for many videogame vendors and has adeptly managed nearly a dozen game-related retail stores that span an impressive two decades.
+His insightful historical columns have engaged audiences globally, finding homes in newspapers and magazines worldwide.
+Moreover, he has played a key role in contributing to or publishing dozens of entertaining games across multiple beloved consoles, such as the Atari VCS, Sega CD, Colecovision, Atari Jaguar, Intellivision, 3DO, CD-I, and Vectrex, each exemplifying his enthusiasm for the medium.
+A notable highlight of his remarkable career is that Michael once held the record for the World's Largest Video Game Collection, an achievement officially recognized by the Guinness Book of World Records!